In Partnership with Art*VR Festival

 Apply

-You can apply by uploading your abstract, bio and headshot picture to this Google Form: https://forms.gle/kHbJVwzdiYD7ZwWT7
+You can apply by uploading your abstract, bio and headshot picture to this Form: https://forms.office.com/e/FrBh7Lkekm

 Please write us an e-mail after submitting your abstract, so we can double check your application.
 Reach out here: bakk (@) mome dot hu